Illustrative examples of how Bastion governance applies to regulated industries. Put yourself in these shoes.

 A federal systems integrator prototypes AI-assisted code review and deployment automation for a classified-adjacent environment.
 Agency security requirements demand that every automated system action carry a verifiable chain of human authority - including the ability to replay any action and demonstrate it would produce the same result under the same authorization context.

-Bastion's replay verification capability would satisfy the agency's requirement for deterministic auditability.
-Any flagged action could be replayed in an isolated environment to confirm its scope and outcome matched the original authorization - the kind of evidence that moves a prototype through security review and into pilot.
+Bastion's hash-chained intent ledger would satisfy the agency's requirement for deterministic auditability: a flagged action could be reconstructed in an isolated environment so reviewers can confirm scope and outcome matched the authorization context on record - the kind of evidence that moves a prototype through security review and into pilot.

 IRONLAW rules applied